Mary Catherine Phee: State Department Nomination

-On April 15, 2021, President Joe Biden nominated Phee to be the next Assistant Secretary of State for African Affairs.
+On April 15, 2021, President Joe Biden nominated Phee to be the next assistant secretary of state for African affairs.
 The Senate Foreign Relations Committee held hearings on her nomination on July 20, 2021.
 The committee favorably reported her nomination to the Senate floor on August 4, 2021.
-On September 28, 2021, the U.S. Senate confirmed Phee as Assistant Secretary by a vote of 67-31.
+On September 28, 2021, the U.S. Senate confirmed Phee as assistant secretary by a vote of 67–31.
 She was sworn in on September 30.

 Tenure

-On January 14, 2022, Phee announced that she will seek to help end the ongoing conflicts in Ethiopia with a visit to Saudi Arabia, Sudan and Ethiopia.
+On January 14, 2022, Phee announced that she would seek to help end the ongoing conflicts in Ethiopia with a visit to Saudi Arabia, Sudan, and Ethiopia.

 African Development Foundation Nomination

-Along with being nominated for a role in the State Department, Phee was nominated by President Biden to be a member of the Board of Directors of the African Development Foundation.
+Along with being nominated for a role in the State Department, Phee was nominated by President Biden to be a member of the board of directors of the African Development Foundation.
 Hearings were held on this nomination by the Senate Foreign Relations Committee on July 20, 2021.
 The committee favorably reported the nomination to the Senate floor on August 4, 2021.
 One of these nominations was withdrawn by President Biden on February 10, 2022, as the term for it had expired.
-Phee's nomination for a term expiring in 2026 is pending before the entire Senate.
+Phee's nomination for a term ending in 2026 was resubmitted in January 2023 but expired a year later and was not resubmitted.